-Passing Grades Grade value
+Passing Grades Grade Value

-А 4 Excellent Achievement

 В 3 High Achievement

 С 2 Moderate Achievement

 D 1 Minimal Achievement

 Р N/A Passing

 S N/A Satisfactory

 Non-Passing Grades (No Credit Awarded)

 F 0 Failing

 W N/A Withdrew

-Passing Grades Grade Value

 WP N/A Withdrew passing

 WF 0 Withdrew failing

 IP N/A Work in progress

-1 N/A Incomplete
+ı N/A Incomplete

 U N/A Unsatisfactory

 AU N/A Audit

-A minimum of 120 semester hours towards degree completion with a Grade Point Average of 2.0 is required for graduation.
+A minimum of 120 semester hours towards degree completion with a Grade Point Average of 2.0, in both the major and overall GPA, is required for graduation.
 A Satisfactory-Unsatisfactory grade may be used only for courses approved by the Provost.